MikeRixWolfe/cclub-voting/README.md

 ## Usage
 #### Server
-Run `./run` in a screen/tmux session or with nohup/wsgi/whatever.
+Run `./run` in a screen/tmux session or with supervise/nohup/wsgi/whatever.
 #### Client
 Browse to `http://yoursite.tld/login` to login with LDAP.

-Browse to `http://yoursite.tld/results` to view the current results
+Browse to `http://yoursite.tld/results` to view the current results.

 ## Requirements
 * Python 2.7.x